myint/perceptualdiff/README.rst

 Credits
 =======

-- Hector Yee, project administrator and originator - hectorgon.blogspot.com
+- Hector Yee, project administrator and originator - hectorgon.blogspot.com.
-- Scott Corley, for png file IO code
+- Scott Corley, for png file IO code.
-- Tobias Sauerwein, for make install, package_source Cmake configuration
+- Tobias Sauerwein, for make install, package_source Cmake configuration.
-- Cairo Team for bugfixes
+- Cairo Team, for bugfixes.
-- Jim Tilander, Rewrote the IO to use FreeImage.
+- Jim Tilander, rewrote the IO to use FreeImage.
+- Steven Myint, for OpenMP support and bug fixes.
+- Jeff Terrace, for better FreeImage support and new command-line options.

 Version History